 The internship year provides general training in clinical psychology with an opportunity to specialize in one of two cluster areas.
 Selected clinical training at an advanced level is provided during the second, postdoctoral year, in which there is an emphasis on clinical research within the area of specialization.
 The amount and distribution of clinical hours in the program meet APA internship accreditation standards as well as general licensure requirements.
+Satisfactory completion of the postdoctoral program meets postdoctoral supervised practice requirements for licensure in California.

 Applicants for the two-year program should have completed all other requirements for the doctoral degree, preferably including the dissertation, at an APA- or PCSAS-accredited program in clinical psychology.
 The dissertation proposal must have been accepted prior to application.
 We also require a minimum of 400 practicum hours.
-The UCSF Clinical Psychology Training Program follows the Association of Psychology Postdoctoral and Internship Centers (APPIC) Match Policies (See page 55).
+The UCSF Clinical Psychology Training Program follows the Association of Psychology Postdoctoral and Internship Centers (APPIC) Match Policies (See page 58).
 Advancement into the Postdoctoral Fellowship requires completion of the doctoral degree.
 Therefore, if all requirements for their degree at their home university have not been completed by the end of the first year (June 30, 2024), the Fellow will either remain in the doctoral internship status or be asked to leave the program.